Bekalah/cosmogenesis-learning-engine/README_RENDERER.md

 Static, offline-first canvas capsule aligned with the luminous cosmology canon.
 Rendering happens once when `index.html` loads, painting four quiet layers (vesica field, Tree-of-Life scaffold, Fibonacci curve, and a static double-helix lattice).
 All geometry is parameterised by numerology anchors `{3, 7, 9, 11, 22, 33, 99, 144}` and every helper is a small, well-commented pure function so the composition stays ND-safe.

 ## Files delivered
 - `index.html` — Offline entry point.
-Loads the optional palette JSON, reports fallback status in the header, seeds the numerology constants, and invokes the renderer with a calm notice when data is missing.
+Loads the optional palette JSON without issuing network requests, reports fallback status in the header, seeds the numerology constants, and invokes the renderer with a calm notice when data is missing.
 - `js/helix-renderer.mjs` — Pure ES module containing the layered drawing helpers.
 Each layer explains how the numerology keeps depth without motion.
 - `data/palette.json` — Optional colour override.
 When absent the renderer uses its sealed fallback and paints a footer notice for reassurance.
 - `README_RENDERER.md` — This guide.